Think you know your Coptic Saints?

 Being a Sunday School teacher comes with certain expectations: some might assume that I would be familiar with most Saints stories.
-As such, we agreed that my son and my husband would form a team and that I would form the opposing team.
+We agreed that my son and my husband would form a team and that I would form the opposing team.

-The objective of the game is to “guess” the identity of the Saints on the cards.
-The first team to correctly identifies 8 Saints wins.
+The aim of the game is to “guess” the identity of the Saints on the cards.
+The first team to identify 8 Saints correctly wins.

 After supper, we set up the game (I was hoping the after supper food sleepiness would help me).

 The instructions were very clear and easy to follow:

 - Divide the Saints cards into two packs (of 25 cards each, face down).

 - Each card (beautifully illustrated in the Coptic manner) has 2 “clues” that one team provides to the opposing team.